 Does it work?
 Possibly, but more research is needed.
 Preliminary research suggests 5-HTP may help reduce appetite and as a result decrease weight.

 Is 5-HTP safe?
 Avoidance is best.
 There are a lot of concerns about the safety of taking 5-HTP as a supplement.
-Minor side effects, or unintended consequences, of 5-HTP use include: nausea, vomiting, heartburn, diarrhea, gas, belching and stomach pain.
+Minor side effects of 5-HTP use include: nausea, vomiting, heartburn, diarrhea, gas, belching and stomach pain.
 Some believe it may cause eosinophilia myalgia syndrome (EMS), a condition that affects certain types of blood cells and muscles, but it is unclear if the cases of EMS that have occurred are due to 5-HTP or a contaminant.
 Because of the severity of EMS, using 5-HTP as a supplement should be avoided until more research is completed.